lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

 }
 ```

 The `Device` Data Model for PineTime contains two fields `activeFirmwareVersion` and `standbyFirmwareVersion`, that store the version numbers of the Active and Standby Firmware on PineTime.

 The two fields are rendered by the Device Firmware Widget that we have seen earlier.

 _What's `BluetoothDevice`?_

 That's the Bluetooth Device that's returned by the [`flutter_blue` library for Bluetooth LE networking](https://github.com/pauldemarco/flutter_blue).

-In a while we'll see how our Flutter App stores `BluetoothDevice` stored into the `Device` Data Model.
-And how we use `BluetoothDevice` to send Bluetooth LE requests to PineTime.
+In a while we'll see how our Flutter App stores `BluetoothDevice` into the `Device` Data Model.
+And how our app calls `BluetoothDevice` to send Bluetooth LE requests to PineTime.

 To recap, the `Device` Data Model contains everything we know about PineTime, and provides the means to access PineTime (through `BluetoothDevice`).